ShristiC/ImageCarousel/ReadMe.md

 ## Future Iterations

-1. Allow for an upload of an image through phone's photo gallery or by taking a picture through camera
+1. Allow for an upload of an image through phone's photo gallery or by taking a picture through camera - decided that this is not standard to a typical image carousel feature

 2. Dark and Light Mode Color Themes